Sarah Jane Weldon: Biography

 Sarah Jane weldon is an international bestselling cozy mystery author, YouTuber, and professional speaker.
 She is the founder of the #cozymysteryday and the #cozymysterybookexplorer group on Facebook.
 When not writing, she works on murder mystery and period dramas for Netflix, Amazon, Sky TV, HBO, and British television.

 Sarah reluctantly added her middle name 'Jane' to her author name after receiving a 6 figure offer to have her books used as the basis for a computer game.
 She delightedly accepted the offer, only to discover that she had been mixed up with another author of the same name, who wrote erotic fiction.
 She did offer them 'Dead on Doughnuts' but for some reason, they declined.
-Having never been a fan of her middle name, 'Jane' she added it so that readers wouldn't get the two authors mixed up, and having recently watched the spin off 'Dr Who' series 'The Sarah Jane Adventures', she thought she could just about live with her middle name.
+Having never been a fan of her middle name, 'Jane' she added it so that readers wouldn't get her mixed up with the other author, and having watched the spin off 'Dr Who' series 'The Sarah Jane Adventures' with the kick-ass character Sarah Jane, she decided she could just about live with her own middle name.

 In her many and varied lives, Sarah's path has crossed with an interesting mix of film and literary icons.
 She was born in the same maternity hospital as Titanic star Kate Winslet, 42 days later, by the same midwife.
-As a baby in Wallingford, she was sick on Agatha Christie during a stroll in her pram, and as a Fellow of the Royal Geographical Society in London, in later life, she has had drinks at the Explorer's Bar with the likes of Douglas Adams, Michael Palin, and Stephen Fry.
+As a baby in Wallingford, she was randomly sick on Agatha Christie whilst out for a stroll in her pram with her nan, and as a Fellow of the Royal Geographical Society in London in later life, she had the magical pleasure of drinks at the Explorer's Bar with the likes of proper authors such as Douglas Adams, Michael Palin, and Stephen Fry.

-Though less adventurous than she once was, Sarah's cozy mysteries often involve an element of travel and exploration (especially space), reflecting on her time as a cruise ship speaker and ice swimmer.
+Sarah's cozy mysteries often involve an element of travel and exploration (especially space), reflecting on her time as a cruise ship speaker, ice swimmer and student of hyperbaric and space medicine.
 She donates a large percentage of her royalties to the UK registered children's charity she started whilst living in the former Soviet Republic of Georgia in 2010.
 The charity (Oceans Project) continues to provide free, online, environmental and STEM education to more than 100,000 disadvantaged young people worldwide each year and funds expeditions for teens through the USA based non-profit Earthwatch.
-Expeditions include shark conservation in Belize, Amazon river basin research, climate change in the Canadian Arctic, archaeological work in Europe, coffee bean plantation research in Costa Rica, and coral reef and manta ray conservation in Australia.
-She was previously named by Microsoft Education for International Women's Day as a 'woman changing the world through technology,' for her Skype in the Classroom sessions and virtual field trips with schools.
-She was a guest speaker and panelist on 'The Internet of Things' alongside the inventor of the world wide web Sir Tim Berners Lee at the Southbank Centre in London and has performed standup comedy routines at events such as the British Science Festival.
+Expeditions include shark conservation in Belize, Amazon river basin research, climate change in the Canadian Arctic, archaeological work in Europe, coffee bean plantation and forest biodiversity research in Costa Rica, and coral reef and manta ray conservation in Australia.
+She was previously named by Microsoft Education for International Women's Day as a 'woman changing the world through technology,' for her Skype in the Classroom sessions (now Flipgrid) and virtual field trips with schools.
+She was a guest speaker and panelist on 'The Internet of Things' alongside the inventor of the world wide web Sir Tim Berners-Lee at the Southbank Centre in London and has performed standup comedy routines at events such as the British Science Festival.